 This is the most interesting game of this system.

-As a matter of fact, very few analog systems featured
+As a matter of fact, very few discrete systems played

 this game because of the additional boundaries and

-their shapes (hole in the middle), which require more
+goals (hole in their middle), which required more

 electronic components.
 Here again, the central line